-Instruction: 3periods per week CIE: 30 marks Credits: 3 Duration of SEE: 3 hours SEE: 70 marks
+Instruction: 3L hrs per week CIE: 30 Marks Credits: 3 Duration of SEE: 3 hours SEE: 70 Marks

-- To understand fundamental concepts of distributed computing and its design. - To know different protocols involved in communication. - To gain the knowledge on process model. - To develop the understanding of distributed object based & distributed multimodal
+- To understand fundamental concepts of distributed computing and its design. - To know different protocols involved in communication. - To gain the knowledge on process model. - To develop the understanding of distributed object based & distributed multimodal systems.